 Harm reduction and Health Care Providers

-- Be aware of the resources in your area like syringe access programs, detox, medication assisted treatment facilities, and more
+- Be aware of the resources in your area like syringe access programs, detox, medication for opioid use disorder facilities, and more

 - Provide a space that allows for open, honest, and non-judgmental conversation about their drug use and how they can use more safely